Sasamanas/ProjectMEDA2002/README.md

 # explain the graph of each objective.

-Objective 1 : Overall of suicide statistic that compares by sex and compares by a range of age in each country or group country showing by map and bar chart.
+Objective 1 : Overall of each country in map and bar chart.

 <img width="1440" alt="Screen Shot 2020-10-23 at 8 51 23 pm" src="https://user-images.githubusercontent.com/73279529/97080567-82905f00-1626-11eb-8dfa-e6f47ca692d6.png">